drewm27/speakerrankings/large-size.md

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)

+There are 64 speakers ranked on this page

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 [Vifa Helsinki](https://www.amazon.com/Vifa-Helsinki-Bluetooth-Appearance-Hi-Resolution/dp/B0B182BGHS/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=49a541d7478a17863aff8efcc88396f7&camp=1789&creative=9325): $400